How Many National Parks Are There?

 Scenic Trails

-The 3 National Scenic Trails and National Historic Trails are long-distance routes that highlight areas of natural beauty or historical significance.
+The 3 National Scenic Trails and National Historic Trails are long-distance routes.
+They highlight areas of natural beauty or historical significance.
 They are:

 National Reserves and Other Designations